Crux, space constraints and subdivisions: Missing proofs in Lemma

-In this case, repeatedly taking stars and applying condition to the remaining part of the graphs, we can obtain many disjoint copies of $K_{1,d/100}$.
-Using this, we can build many webs as follows. \begin{claim} In Case 1, the graph $G$ contains $bd$ internally disjoint $(h_4, h_5,\frac{1}{2}h_1, h_2, h_3)$-webs. \end{claim} \begin{poc} Choose a number $c>0$ such that $0<b \ll c \ll 1$.
+\begin{proof}[Proof of Claim~\ref{claim_uniform_webs}] Choose a number $c>0$ such that $0<b \ll c \ll 1$.
 Consider a maximal collection of internally disjoint $(h_4, h_5, \frac{1}{2}h_1, h_2, h_3)$-webs.
 Assume that it contains less than $bd$ webs.
 Let $W$ be the set of interior vertices of webs, then we have

 Let